Collection of preserved vegetables and fruits

 Syrups are quick and easy to make, imparting a shot of flavour to drinks, salad dressings, ice cream sundaes or simply stirred through Greek yogurt.
 At its most basic, syrup is made by bringing a large saucepan of water to the boil with sugar and chopped fruit (or other ingredients).
 Simmer the mixture for about 10 minutes or until it has reduced and thickened.
 Then pass through a strainer or blitz in a processor.
 Your syrup can be served warm over pancakes or chilled and stored in the fridge for up to a week.
 You can also freeze portions, preserving the goodness for several months.

 Preserving your produce for future consumption is a great way to enjoy tasty homegrown fruit and veg all year round.
-It’s also fun, rewarding and is an excellent way to save money on your food shopping.
+It’s also fun, rewarding and an excellent way to save money on your food shopping.
+For more advice on how to preserve tomatoes, or tips on the best way to preserve apples, visit our blog.
+And if you want to fill your pantry for winter, we’ve found eight of the best chutney recipes to give you a head start!

 Pin It on Pinterest